CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 A couple notes before we get started:

-- Note: To do step 3, you will need to create and place a TokenSigningSecret in docker-compose.yml for this to work.
-Might as well do this now before you go any further, so you don't have to restart your container.
-This is easy - run the "main" program in ReportStreamSecretFinder.kt, and it will create one for you!
-Put it in docker-compose.yml, and restart your container.
+- Note: ReportStream has a new 'TokenSigningSecret' as part of this.
+Locally, it is created for you by ./vault/config/init.sh upon container start.
+There is a bug at the moment where you might have to restart your container the first time this value is created.

-- Note:  Because organizations.yml will _overwrite_ your wonderful keys you uploaded in step 2, you will have to rerun that step every time you stop/start your docker.
+- Note:  Because organizations.yml will _overwrite_ your wonderful keys you uploaded in step 2, you will have to rerun that step every time you stop/start your docker and that file has changed.
 Need to fix this pain point.
+I didn't want to put keys into that file, even bogus ones.

 OK, here we go...